JDrakeFord/Photon/README.md

 This application creates and shows a splash screen and player entry screen for a laser tag video game.
 When a player is entered into the player entry screen and the submit button is clicked, that player entry is sent to and stored in our supabase database.
+If you try to change the codename for a player already in the database, the program will refil

 If a player already exists in the database, our program will autofill the codename if given an existing first and last name.

+## Installation
+1. Install Python 3.9
+2. Clone the "Photon" repository
+3. Run the following commands in the terminal (in whatever environment you are going to run the program in) pip install pillow pip install supabase
+4. Run "Application.py" *IN PYTHON 3.9*